The Best Kitchen Sink Cookies

 These Best Kitchen Sink Cookies are gooey, fudgy, and made with brown butter for extra nuttiness and caramel notes.
 They’re loaded with chocolate chips, toffee bits, and potato chips for the perfect blend of sweet and slightly salty.

-- They’re nostalgic.
 We’ve been chasing a memory of the perfect cookies from our youth.
 They were sold at our middle school when we were kids, and they were the perfect balance of sweet and buttery and had wonderful toffee notes.
-These Best Kitchen Sink Cookies come pretty dang close (plus, we’ve added potato chips to make them even better).
+These kitchen sink cookies come pretty dang close.
+Plus, we’ve added actual toffee and potato chips to make them even better.

 - They’re a hit!
 These cookies are our most requested dessert.
 In fact, we’ve been asked to make these cookies for family members’ birthdays instead of traditional birthday cakes.
 For this reason, we try to keep the ingredients on hand at all times and we suggest you do the same!